A painting bought for £23,000 and looking like a blank canvas goes on display in Dublin.

 Curator of the exhibition Eithne Waldron defends the acquisitions saying that she plans to introduce more modern works into the gallery.

-An RTÉ News report by Reg Cullen broadcast on 22 January 1981.
+An RTÉ News report broadcast on 22 January 1981.
+The reporter is Reg Cullen.